 Table 8 displays the quasi-ages ephemeris followed by the quasi age-decans in Table 9:

 One of the unique quirks of ages is that each astrological age commences with a sub-age of the following age.
 The Age of Aquarius (1433 – 3581) commenced with the Capricorn sub-age (1433 – 1612) as a preview to the Capricorn age (3581 – 5728).
 Another unique circumstance applies to age-decans.
 Each age-decan has a quasi-age decan – for example, the Libra age-decan and overflow (1433 – 2149 – 2865) has as its Libra quasi age-decan (1791 – 2507).
 Every quasi age-decan commences with a micro-age of the same sign.
 The same arrangement applies to quasi sub-age decans and all smaller periods associated with quasi decans be they age-decans, sub-age decans, micro-age decans or nano-age decans.
-This quirk in macro-astrology fortifies the role of quasi periods meaning that each quasi period arrives with a ‘punch’.
+This quirk in macro-astrology fortifies the role of quasi periods meaning that each quasi period based on a decan arrives with a ‘punch’.
+Any quasi period based on an age or twelve-fold division commences its quasi period with a sub-period of the opposite sign.

 The Four Quarters